Cold comfort: A winter storm that hit the Triad was bad, but could've been worse

 “We’ve got a lot of extra space in our building in case we need to open that up,” Singleton said.

-As day transitioned into night, and a fierce wind still howled, the only real question was this: Have we come out the other side?
+As day transitioned into night, and a bitter wind still cut to the bone, the only real question was this: Have we come out the other side?

-With temperatures expected to drop overnight to 7 degrees — the high around noon on Friday was a balmy 22 degrees — only time will tell.
+With temperatures expected to drop overnight to 7 degrees — the high around noon on Friday was an almost balmy 22 degrees — only time will tell.

 That, and if the lights at home are back on.